ksevindik/ksevindik.github.io/_posts/2022-02-11-what-is-this-self-in-genericcontainer-for.md

+---
+layout: post
-# What is this SELF in GenericContainer For?
+title: What is this SELF in GenericContainer For?
+author: Kenan Sevindik
+---

 `GenericContainer` class belongs to TestContainers library, which is used to create a container instance, launch and control it during integration testing.
 All other TestContainers classes, like `MySQLContainer`, `KafkaContainer`, etc.,